-Over the past 20-30 years, fitness and sports training programs have evolved in a way that yield exceptional human performance results.
-You may remember in the 70-80's, a 4.5 second 40m sprint was unheard of.
-300lb football players were non-existent.
-Now, there are 300lb football players who can run the 40m sprint in 4.6 seconds.
-The average weight of big players in football is 300+ lbs.
-You cannot argue with results!
-Sports science and training is producing some of the biggest, fastest, and strongest people in human history.
+Over the past 20-30 years, fitness and sports training programs have evolved in a way that yields exceptional human performance results.
+You may remember in the 1970s and '80s that a 4.5-second, 40-meter sprint was unheard of.
+Three-hundred-pound football players were nonexistent.
+Now, 300-pound football players can run the 40-meter sprint in 4.6 seconds.
+The average weight of linemen in football is 300+ lbs.
+You cannot argue with results.
+Sports science and training are producing some of the biggest, fastest and strongest people in human history.

-So, what is the difference between the three methods of warming up and do they help to actually warm you up, build flexibility, and even prevent injury?
+So, what is the difference between the three methods of warming up, and do they help to warm you up, build flexibility and even prevent injury?

 Static Stretching Cold